AgrDataSci/gosset/README.md

 Overview
 --------

-The **gosset** package provides an environment for modelling metadata and experimental citizen science data.
+The **gosset** package provides the toolkit for a workflow on modelling metadata and experimental citizen science data, from collating data of different sources, model sellection and visualisation.
+The package is named after W.S.
+Gosset aka 'Student', a pioneer of modern statistics in small sample experimental design and analysis.

 Installation
 ------------